-A 2015 systematic review in Sports Medicine, conducted by the US Army Research Institute of Environmental Medicine, found that for untrained participants, taking a protein powder supplement in the initial weeks of resistance training had no effect on muscle strength or lean muscle mass.
+A 2015 systematic review conducted by the US Army Research Institute of Environmental Medicine found that for untrained participants, taking a protein powder supplement in the initial weeks of resistance training, had no effect on muscle strength or lean muscle mass.

 As training duration, frequency and volume increases, a protein supplement may promote increase in muscle size, strength, endurance and power.

 In 2020, the Harvard School of Medicine advises that protein supplements are a processed food that may contain additives, sugars, flavours and other chemicals.
 Further, protein supplements aren’t regulated in most countries, which means that the claims on the label are the manufacturers’ claims — safety and labelling of the products isn’t monitored and any claims are not generally independently verified.

 A 2018 study by a non-profit group called the “Clean Label Project” found that protein powders can also contain other contaminants that contribute to adverse health outcomes.

 According to a 2019 literature review by the Louisville School of Medicine in the US, protein supplementation should be a short-term solution to meet training demands, and should not replace long-term healthy eating habits.

 How to use a protein powder for post-workout recovery

 If you choose a protein supplement for convenience, opt for one that has a complete profile to ensure that you get the most nutritional benefit.